Skip to main content

 Expand description

-Declares that a type has a Work<T, ID> field.
+Declares that a type contains a Work<T, ID>.

 The intended way of using this trait is via the impl_has_work! macro.
 You can use the macro like this: